loopbackio/loopback.io/pages/en/lb4/Testing-your-application.md

 {% include content/tbd.html %}

-To be done.
 The initial beta release does not include Services as a first-class feature.

 See the following related GitHub issues: